dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ## Constraints

 Nullable reference types can be used as generic constraints.
-Furthermore `object` is now valid as an explicit constraint.
-Absence of a constraint is now equivalent to an `object?` constraint (instead of `object`), but (unlike `object` before) `object?` is not prohibited as an explicit constraint.

-`class?` is a new constraint denoting "possibly nullable reference type", whereas `class` denotes "nonnullable reference type".
+`class?` is a new constraint denoting "possibly nullable reference type", whereas `class` in an *enabled* annotation context denotes "nonnullable reference type".

+`default` is a new constraint denoting a type parameter that isn't known to be a reference or value type.
+It can only be used on overridden and explicitly implemented methods.
+With this constraint, `T?` means a nullable type parameter, as opposed to being a shorthand for `Nullable<T>`.

+`notnull` is a new constraint denoting a type parameter that is nonnullable.

 The nullability of a type argument or of a constraint does not impact whether the type satisfies the constraint, except where that is already the case today (nullable value types do not satisfy the `struct` constraint).
 However, if the type argument does not satisfy the nullability requirements of the constraint, a warning may be given.

 ## Null state and null tracking

 Every expression in a given source location has a *null state*, which indicated whether it is believed to potentially evaluate to null.
-The null state is either "not null" or "maybe null".
+The null state is either "not null", "maybe null", or "maybe default".
 The null state is used to determine whether a warning should be given about null-unsafe conversions and dereferences.

 ### Null tracking for variables